Anatomy of Separation

 You are responsible to acknowledge where you have genuinely failed—not taking false responsibility for things that aren't your fault, but honestly owning your actual contributions to the conflict.
 This humility opens doors for reconciliation and protects you from self-righteousness.

-"Why do you look on the chip that is in the eye of your brother, but do not see the beam in your eye?"
-(Matthew 7:3)
+"But why do you look on the chip that is in the eye of your brother, but do not see the beam in your eye?"
+(Matthew 7:3)✗ NOT YOUR RESPONSIBILITY

 1. Making Others Change